Siren Cold Process Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/siren-cold-process-soap-project/PS000063.html

 Slowly and carefully add 8.4 ounces of lye to 18.8 ounces of distilled water.
 Gently stir until the lye has fully dissolved.
 Set it aside to cool.
 If you’d like a harder bar of soap that releases faster from the mold, you can add sodium lactate to the cooled lye water.
 Use 1 teaspoon of sodium lactate per pound of oils in the recipe.
 For this recipe, you’d add 4 teaspoons sodium lactate.

-Melt and combine 1.2 ounces of castor oil, 16.2 ounces of coconut oil, 4 ounces of oil, 6.2 ounces of sweet almond oil, 16.2 ounces of olive oil, and 16.2 ounces of palm oil (remember to fully melt then mix your entire container of palm oil before portioning) into a large mixing bowl.
+Melt and combine 1.2 ounces of castor oil, 16.2 ounces of coconut oil, 4 ounces of apricot kernel oil, 6.2 ounces of sweet almond oil, 16.2 ounces of olive oil, and 16.2 ounces of palm oil (remember to fully melt then mix your entire container of palm oil before portioning) into a large mixing bowl.
 Once the lye water and the oils have cooled to 130° F or below (and are ideally within 10 degrees of each other), add the lye water to the oils and stick blend the mixture to a thin trace.

 |Split the soap batter into four separate containers.
 Two containers should contain 600 mL, and the other two containers should contain 700 mL.|